 So where are we now of our futuristic dreams?

-We will need to wait a long time for the flying cars and intelligent robotic house helpers.
+We will need to wait long for the flying cars and intelligent robotic house helpers.
 Modern food looks nothing like that futuristic pills presented to Marty McFly.
 But there are some elements of our futuristic dreams that we’ve managed to master – or nail into modern days.

 There is such a thing as intelligence at home that can welcome you and talk to you.
 Amazon Echo, Google Talk, and many others have made an apparition in western households.
 They may not be the kind of independent robots sci-fi writers imagined, but they are self-learning, and they do as best they can to adjust to your needs and demands.

-Through the Internet of Things, homeowners have gained a new form of control over their property.
-In a click, you can turn the heater up, even if you’re away from home, for instance.
+Homeowners have gained a new form of control over their property through the Internet of Things.
+You can turn the heater up in a click, even if you’re away from home, for instance.

 Ultimately, smart homes are taking over the real estate market.
-They are not 100% representation of what previous generations hope the future would be like.
-But they are the embodiment of what our Millennial generation and digital tech experts can do to make our lives at home more accessible.
+They are not 100% representative of what previous generations hoped the future would be like.
+But they embody what our Millennial generation and digital tech experts can do to make our lives at home more accessible.

 Start with finding out how much your household spends

 At the heart of a smart home, there’s the need to understand your home so that you can help to modify it and meet your needs.
-After all, intelligent home is a home that works for you.
-Therefore, the first thing you have to do is to identify household areas that can be improved.
+After all, an intelligent home is a home that works for you.
+Therefore, the first thing you have to do is identify household areas that you can improve.

 Your finances are a good starting point because it will be essential to define the best options to create your own smart home.
-Your family spending plays a significant role: An smart home, unfortunately, doesn’t come for free – even if it can save you a lot of money in the long term.
-So, the main question is not only where you’re spending money on, but also how you can save more – or spend less, depending on your point of view.
+Your family spending plays a significant role: Unfortunately, an intelligent home doesn’t come for free – even if it can save you a lot of money in the long term.
+So, the main question is where you’re spending money and how you can save more – or spend less, depending on your point of view.